languages

 Definition

-A grammar is called context-free (Type-2) if every production in is of the form
+A grammar is called context-free if every production rule in is context-free.

 Link to original